 Seminar in Theory and Composition, Research Techniques and Bibliography of Music, Composition, three electives.

-Pro-Seminar in Music, Research Techniques and Bibliography of Music, two Advanced Performance Practicums, four electives.
+Students must complete a graduate course in either Music Theory, Composition, Sonic Arts or Music History and Literature.
+Students will also take Research Techniques and Bibliography of Music, two Advanced Performance Practicums, four electives.

 Students will complete a thesis, recital, performances or a similar substantial project which is applicable to their program

-Pro-Seminar in Music, Research Techniques and Bibliography of Music, Advanced Choral or Instrumental Conducting, three electives.
+Students must complete a graduate course in either Music Theory, Composition, Sonic Arts or Music History and Literature.
+Students will also take Research Techniques and Bibliography of Music, Advanced Choral or Instrumental Conducting, three electives.

 Research Techniques and Bibliography of Music, Topics in Electroacoustic Music, Projects in Computer Music, three electives.